pnsaevik/effluent/README.md

 Check out the
-[online documentation](https://effluent.readthedocs.io/en/latest/) for a description of the algorithm and software features.
+[online documentation](https://effluent.readthedocs.io/en/latest/) for a detailed description of the algorithm and software features.